stefkohub/SmartCoreThermostat/README.md

 It can be useful to add something (perhaps a button?) to manually trigger the calibration.

+**Currently not added: there's no room for this code.**

 My Watchdog implementation
 ---
 A timer is calling each 10 seconds a callback.
 This callback is resetting the Core.
-Inside the main loop function we reset the timer each 2.5 seconds If the Core is stuck for more than 10 seconds, the callback will be called resetting the Core.
+Inside the main loop function, we reset the timer each 2.5 seconds so the callback is not called.
+If the Core is stuck for more than 10 seconds, the callback will be called resetting the Core.

 Remote Logging
 ---
-Client side (.ino file): I know I can do much better.
+- Client side (.ino file): I know I can do much better.
-Server side: Seriously need improvements.
+- Server side: Seriously need improvements.
 It's the node.js UDP server sample code